1bellaa/mo1-cli/README.md

 3. Generation of CPU utilization report

-The console should be able to generate a utilization report whenever the “report-util” command is entered.
+The console should be able to generate a utilization report whenever the `report-util` command is entered.

 4. Configuration setting